-Now, about those free aircraft…
+Now, about those aircraft…

 (Links may require free registration before downloading.)

-Installing your free, custom aircraft models
+Installing new aircraft models

 When you download a custom aircraft from the web sites above, it will typically be in a compressed folder (usually a ZIP file) that contains the airplane and all its various paint jobs, airfoils, etc. Once that compressed folder is downloaded, you should be able to double-click on it to open or expand it.